cncf/tag-security/project-resources/templates/embargo.md

 * make this problem public,
 * issue communications hinting at or regarding this,
-* share with this with others,
+* share this with others,
 * issue public patches before the disclosure date

 This list will be notified immediately if the disclosure date is at risk or